Does your child have jeans that are too short or have too many holes? Turn them into shorts and patch knee holes with our easy ideas.

 I’ve written about this topic before.
 I have a boy.
 That boy has holes in nearly every pair of jeans he owns.

-Now that spring is in the air here in Southern California and we are experiencing weather around mid 60's-mid 70's most days, it was time to grab all of the jeans with holes in the knees that were worn all winter long, chop them up into shorts, patch the knees and make some Spring shorts out them.
+The spring weather has arrived in Southern California and we are experiencing weather around 60-70 degrees most days.
+It was time to grab all of my son’s jeans with holes in the knees, cut them into shorts and patch the knees.

 I found three pairs today, although I daresay there will be more coming out of the laundry in the next couple of days.

-Instead of lots of sewing this time, I decided to take the easy way out and pulled out a roll of hemming tape, which honestly I’m not sure how long I’ve had it, or where it came from, but by the looks of the package, I've been dragging it around for some time or inherited it with crafting supplies from a friend or family member.
+Instead of sewing these ones, I decided to take the easy way out and pulled out a roll of hemming tape.
+I’m not sure how long I’ve had it, or where it came from, but by the looks of the package, it’s been quite a long time.

-So, I patched all three jeans the same way.
-Although the first pair I cut a piece of denim out of the legs that I chopped off so that all of the fabric didn’t go to waste, which you can see above.
-I then found a great tutorial here to do really big zig-zag stitching over the front of the patch.
+With the first pair, I cut a piece of denim out of the legs that I had cut off so that all of the fabric didn’t go to waste.
+There’s a great tutorial to do really big zig-zag stitching over the front of the patch.
 I didn’t do this with all three, just the first pair.